Battle of Kalach: Battle

 Air support in the battle was crucial.
-Fiebig's Junkers Ju 87 Stuka dive bombers mercilessly hammered the trapped Soviet troops and vehicles while Heinkel He 111 and Junkers Ju 88 medium bombers bombed the Soviet railway network and airfields with impunity, destroying 20 Soviet aircraft on the ground on 10 August alone, the technically and numerically inferior Soviet 8th Air Army achieving nothing thanks to losing its 447 replacement aircraft from 20 July to 17 August as fast as it received them.
-The Soviet Air Forces had poor logistical systems, a low level of crew training and abysmal standards for army-air communications and liaison.
-The Soviet aircraft were prematurely committed to the fight immediately upon arrival and were promptly and easily destroyed by the experienced German aviators.
-The disparity in effectiveness between the combatants became evident on 12 August when Fliegerkorps VIII destroyed 25 of 26 Soviet aircraft that attacked German airfields that day, suffering no losses in turn.
+Fiebig's Junkers Ju 87 Stuka dive bombers struck the trapped Soviet troops and vehicles while Heinkel He 111 and Junkers Ju 88 medium bombers bombed the Soviet railway network and airfields, destroying 20 Soviet aircraft on the ground on 10 August, the Soviet 8th Air Army losing its 447 replacement aircraft from 20 July to 17 August as fast as it received them.
+The Soviet Air Forces had shortcomings in logistics, crew training and army-air communications and liaison.
+The Soviet aircraft were committed to the fight upon arrival and were destroyed by the Germans.
+On 12 August Fliegerkorps VIII destroyed 25 of 26 Soviet aircraft that attacked German airfields that day, suffering no losses in turn.
 No German losses were sustained the next day either as Fliegerkorps VIII destroyed 35 of 45 Soviet aircraft that tried to attack the German airfields.